cemreefe/SimplyMarkdown/README.md

-# SimplyMarkdown - Convert your Markdown into a Website
+# MarkdownBlogger - Convert your Markdown into a Website

-Welcome to SimplyMarkdown, the simplest framework for creating websites from your Markdown files!
+Welcome to MarkdownBlogger, the simplest framework for creating websites from your Markdown files!
 With SimplyMarkdown, you can easily and quickly turn your directory of Markdown files into a stunning website without having to deal with any complicated configurations or bloated features.

 As a solo developer who enjoys creating fun and easy-to-use tools in my free time, I wanted to make something that was both lightweight and effective.
-And that's exactly what SimplyMarkdown is all about!
+And that's exactly what MarkdownBlogger is all about!
 It's a simple and straightforward framework that lets you focus on your content, not the technical details.

-So whether you're a blogger, writer, or just someone who wants to share their thoughts and ideas with the world, SimplyMarkdown has got you covered.
+So whether you're a blogger, writer, or just someone who wants to share their thoughts and ideas with the world, MarkdownBlogger has got you covered.
 With its intuitive interface and easy-to-use features, you'll be up and running in no time!

 # Setup